The US–Israel War on Iran:

 The Economic Fallout: Worst Oil Shock in Recorded History

 The IEA characterises this as the "largest supply disruption in the history of the global oil market."
-Brent peaked at $126 in late March, dropped below $84 when Iran briefly declared Hormuz open in April, then surged back.
-As of May 11, Brent is approximately $88 per barrel — roughly $20 above pre-war levels — having eased significantly from the $107–108 highs of late April and early May, as some limited diplomatic signalling tempers near-term escalation fears.
-US gas averages $4.52 nationally (AAA).
-Energy Secretary Chris Wright suggested the administration may consider suspending the federal gas tax.
-Qatar's Energy Minister has warned oil could hit $150 if the war drags through summer.
+Tehran has effectively halted nearly all non-Iranian shipping into and out of the Gulf since the war began, choking off about a fifth of global oil and gas flows and driving prices up by 50% or more.
+Brent peaked at $126 in late March, briefly fell below $84 when Iran declared Hormuz open in April, then surged back as hostilities continued.
+As of May 25–26, Brent is approximately $107–109 per barrel — having spiked nearly 2% on the US "self-defense strikes" on May 25.
+US gas averages over $4.52 nationally.
+Qatar's Energy Minister warned oil could hit $150 if the war drags through summer.
 Shipping rates from Asia to Europe remain approximately 280% above pre-war levels.
-Iran has lost an estimated $4.8 billion+ in oil revenue from the US blockade.
-An 80,000-barrel oil spill is spreading from Kharg Island toward the UAE and Qatar coastlines.
+The war has cost the US $29 billion.
+April US inflation hit 3.8%, a three-year high.

 What Happens Next: Scenarios for the Coming Days